 No Foreign Transaction Fee Chase Credit Card

 The Chase Sapphire Preferred may have a $95 annual fee but you will never pay a foreign transaction fee.
-As other cards charge up to 3% on international purchases, the savings can more than pay the annual fee if you travel internationally regularly.
+As other cards charge up to 3% on international purchases, the savings can more than pay the annual fee if you travel internationally regularly with credit cards.

 The Chase Sapphire Preferred is the best Chase credit card overall for most award travelers because of its flexibility when booking award travel and its reasonable annual fee.
 These two advantages make it easy for a beginner or experienced traveler to maximize the value of each point they earn.